GoodbyeKittyy/Steganography-Image-Audio-Video-PDF-Office-HTML-Binary-Archive/README.md

 This project is a reattempt of a previous academic assignment, done professionally.

 The original version was incomplete.
-It could only handle images well and eaudio and video but not reliably.
+It could only handle images well along with audio and video but not reliably.

 I wanted to build something I would actually be proud to show.
 This software, StegoSuite v2.0 is that!